Tricia's albums to date include,

 "Baby, You're My Valentine"

-On both emotional and spiritual levels
+On both emotional and spiritual levels,

-takes on many songs expressing
+Tricia performs her music on many songs expressing

 “My two edged sword pierced every lie, made shadows disappear.” and “Through the valley of sorrow and pain, my sorrow turned to peace.”